 - 1. To ensure that all members of the school community, especially people in positions of authority, are treated with respect and dignity. - 2.
 To promote responsible citizenship by encouraging appropriate participation in the civic life of the school community. - 3.
 To maintain an environment where conflict and difference can be addressed in a manner characterized by respect and civility. - 4.
 To encourage the use of non-violent means to resolve conflict. - 5.
 To promote the safety of people in the schools. - 6.
-To discourage the use of alcohol and illegal drugs. - 7.
+To discourage the use of alcohol and, illegal drugs and, except by a medical cannabis user, cannabis. - 7.
 To prevent bullying in schools.